BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 ### Dual-wielding

-When you are wielding two light melee weapons, you can attack with both of them in the same Action.
-Each weapon counts as its own attack, for which you can choose the same or different targets.
+While you are wielding two light melee weapons, you can attack with both of them in the same Action.
+Each weapon attack counts as its own attack, for which you can choose the same or different targets.
 You suffer +1 bane on these attacks.

 ### Attacking multiple targets